ashwinexe/FYP/README.md

-# An AI Based Neutirend Tracking and Analysis
+# An AI Based Nutrient Tracking and Analysis
 2019 ECM IV A Batch 13

 Food recognition deployed on streamlit with inception v3 backend